Banks Hold Ground Post-Trump Cannabis Rescheduling

 January 10, 2026

-Despite the executive order, the major financial institutions have not shifted their stance.
-Policy experts suggest that the banks' reluctance is rooted in a need for clearer federal legislation that explicitly protects them when engaging with cannabis businesses.
-"Banks are inherently risk-averse institutions," noted John Fincher, a financial analyst specializing in cannabis markets.
+"Banks are inherently risk-averse institutions," said John Fincher, a financial analyst specializing in cannabis markets.
 "Without concrete legal assurances, it's unlikely we'll see a change in their approach."

 Original Source